7 Unique Differences Between the Alaskan Klee Kai vs Siberian Husky – Exploring the Traits

 3. Coat and Coloration

-Both breeds boast a double coat, but the colors and patterns they present can vary widely.
+Both breeds boast a double coat, but the colors and patterns are not the same.

 Alaskan Klee Kai